 - Practice Greenhealth | Partner for Change Award 2014 & 2015

-Lutheran Hospital has been designated by the American Nurses Credentialing Center's (ANCC) as on the Pathway to Excellence® Hospital and on the Journey to Magnet Excellence® designation.
+Lutheran Hospital has been designated by the American Nurses Credentialing Center's (ANCC) as a Pathway to Excellence® Hospital and on the Journey to Magnet Excellence® recognition.
 This designation recognizes a health care organization’s commitment to creating a positive practice environment that empowers and engages staff and sustains a culture of excellence in nursing.

 Nursing at Cleveland Clinic Lutheran Hospital

 Nurses at Cleveland Clinic Lutheran Hospital exemplify the mission of the Cleveland Clinic.
 An integral part of each interdisciplinary team that cares for our patients, nurses use an evidence based approach to caring for the complex needs of their patients.
 Nurses at Lutheran work seamlessly with all hospital departments, providing the highest quality care.
 Lutheran nurses take an innovative approach to patient care delivery by conducting research studies and piloting programs for new technology and methods of patient care.
 In everything they do, the patient is always the focus.